-The stimulus monies are designed to help students and it would be inequitable 27. for CSU to retain the value of these stimulus funds while, at the same time, ceasing to provide services to students and not returning the full, pro-rated amounts that were paid for these services.
-Certain CARES fund monies must be distributed directly to students.
-This does not absolve CSU, however, of being required to disgorge the wrongly-retained monies that Plaintiff and the other Class members paid for fees.
+momes must be distributed directly to students.
+This does not absolve University of California, however, of being required to disgorge the wrongly-retained monies that Plaintiff and the other Class members paid for fees.
 This makes sense because the CARES funds are intended to be used as emergency cash grants, not as a vehicle for universities to retain money that is not theirs to retain.
-Given the unprecedented disruption and financial impact to students and their families, these cash grants are necessary for students and their families.
+Given the unprecedented disruption and financial impact to students and their families, these cash grants are necessary for students and families.
 Indeed, in most cases, students were not eligible for the \$1,200 CARES Act checks that many Americans received.
 Funds distributed through universities may be the only portion of the unprecedented \$2 trillion federal stimulus package that students receive.
-The fact that students may receive certain taxpayer monies through a federal stimulus plan does not entitle CSU to retain fees that belong to Plaintiff and the other Class members and, indeed, these fees must be disgorged and returned to them.
+The fact that students may receive certain axpayer monies through a federal stimulus plan does not entitle University of California to retain fees that belong to Plaintiff and the other Class members and indeed, these fees must be disgorged and returned to them.